ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

 For example some projects have a label called `Good First Issue` (or similar), those issues are quick & easy to fix and the reason why the maintainers haven't done them themselves is to give new people something lightweight to get started.

 ## Forking a Project
-After you choose your project you will need to fork it. why? because you don't have write access to their repository.
+After you choose your project you will need to fork it.
+Why? because you don't have write access to their repository.

+after you mad the fork, you need to clone your fork, for example if forked